anilnadipannagari/interactive-resume/README.md

-Anil Kumar N - Interactive Resume
+Anil Kumar - Interactive Resume
 This is an interactive single-page web application (SPA) that serves as my digital resume.
 The purpose of this project is to provide a modern, engaging, and dynamic way for recruiters and hiring managers to explore my skills, projects, and educational background.
 A key feature is a Gemini-powered chatbot that allows users to ask questions about my resume content and get instant, intelligent responses.

 Key Features